andresromerodev/portfolio/pages/posts/containers-and-serverless.md

 ## Closing Comments

-I hope this guide has been helpful in showing you how to combine Docker and serverless technologies, while also streamlining your CI/CD pipelines with Docker layers.
+I hope this guide has been helpful in showing you how to combine Docker and serverless technologies.
 If anything is still unclear, feel free to drop me an email.
 Looking forward to sharing more in the future!